ivanitlearning/learning-k8s/Qns.md

     > List of ports to expose from the container.
 Exposing a port here gives the system additional information about the network connections a container uses, but is primarily informational.
 Not specifying a port here DOES NOT prevent that port from being exposed.
 Any port which is listening on the default "0.0.0.0" address inside a container will be accessible from the network.
 Cannot be updated.

     Ans: Not needed, tested to work without it.

+# Qns - CKAD

+1. What to understand about webhook admission controllers?

+2. And about API versions, deprecations and migration?

 # Progress